webpack --env prod

 Parameters:

-Creates and adds a new chunk to the compilation.chunks
+Creates and adds a new chunk to the compilation.chunks.
+Returns that chunk.

 Parameters: